-Data on the first (internship) and second years of prevocational training were provided by state and territory health departments.
+Data on the first (internship) and second years of prevocational training have been supplied by state and territory health departments.

 Data Quality Issues

-There are a number of areas in which there have been attempts to source more and/or improved information, in particular to quantify activity in relation to the training and supervision of international medical graduates and specialists and the country from which they came and in which they obtained their primary medical qualifications.
-It is hoped that medical colleges will introduce new data items that will allow this information to be presented in future reports.
+There are a number of areas in which there have been attempts to source more and/or better information, in particular to quantify activity in relation to the training and supervision of international medical graduates and specialists and the country from which they came and in which they obtained their primary medical qualifications.
+Unfortunately most medical college administration systems cannot easily produce this information.
+As the medical system is stretched to accommodate significant and continued increases in the numbers of students and trainees, collecting information on all activity is increasingly important.
+It is hoped that medical colleges will introduce new data items over the coming year that will allow this information to be presented in the next report.

 Given the differing collection methodologies for different data, the year for which data are reported varies.
-The majority of data presented in the report are for 2013 with most data reported as at 30 June 2013.
+The majority of data presented in the report is for 2011 with most data reported as at 30 June 2011.

-The exceptions to these are MSOD statistics, data on medical graduates, college examinations, new and total college fellows, which are reported for the previous calendar year, 2012.
+The exceptions to these are data on medical graduates, college examinations, new and total college fellows, which are for the previous calendar year, 2010.

-Data on international medical graduates and overseas trained specialists are also reported for 2012, however, where data are for the 2013 financial year, this in noted.
+Data on international medical graduates and overseas trained specialists are also reported for 2010, however, where data are for the financial year this is noted.

 Examination of Trends